Kulashari/ufc-ml/README.md

   update `configs/default.yaml`.
 - `No fighter matches`: confirm spelling or inspect the suggested candidates.
 - `matches multiple IDs`: pass the displayed stable fighter ID.
-- `snapshot ... strictly before`: choose a date after the available snapshot or supply an older point-in-time snapshot table.
+- `snapshot ... strictly before`: update the snapshot table so it contains data before the server's current UTC date.
 - CUDA fallback: review the recorded probe reason; CPU training is fully supported.
 - `Optuna is optional`: install `.[optuna]` or omit `--tune-xgboost`.
 - Command not found after a user-level install: activate the virtual environment or run